 However the Master in the Russell T Davies era was a complete and total lunatic.
-He killed people for no reason other than his own amusement, he was a manic character overall and the Doctor now looked on him with pity and rather than try and kill him like the Third Doctor tries to help him.
-There is also a very strong gay subtext between them, with the brother angle having been completely written out by Russell T Davies.
+He killed people for no reason other than his own amusement, he was a manic character overall and the Doctor now looked on him with pity and rather than try and kill him like the Third Doctor, he tried to help him.
+There is also a very strong gay subtext between the two characters, with the brother angle having been completely written out by Russell T Davies.

 Callisto and Xena have the same type of dynamic as The Doctor and the Master.
-Xena refuses to kill Callisto for years as she feels sorry for her and tries to help her, even when many people around her including her friends want her to.
+Xena refuses to kill Callisto for years as she feels sorry for her and tries to help her, even when many people including Xena’s friends want her to finish Callisto.
 Even when Xena does finally kill her in “Return of Callisto” she doesn’t actually as she still can’t bring herself to, so she simply does not save her.
 The Doctor meanwhile as we know doesn’t kill the Master in Davies time even when the people around him including his friends such as Jack and Martha want him to.

 Both Xena and the Doctor don’t want to kill Callisto and The Master as it would make their guilt over their past sins worse.
-The Doctor killed his kind.
-Now one of them has survived and he wants to help him.
+The Doctor seemingly killed all of his kind, but now one of them has survived and he wants to help him.
 If he can only just convince the Master to change his ways then it will ease some of the guilt over the rest of his people’s deaths.
 If he does kill the Master then he will be just finishing what he started in the Time War.
 Similarly Xena cannot kill Callisto as she murdered her family and drove her insane as a result.
 Thus if she kills Callisto now she too will be merely finishing the evil act she committed years ago when she murdered her family.

 The Master and Callisto also were both driven insane by an horrific tragedy that happened many years ago when they were children.
 In the Masters case he was driven mad when forced to stare into the untempered schism.
 Since that day he heard a constant drum beat in his head that pushed him over the edge and turned him into a monster.
 In Callisto’s case it was watching her family burn to death.

 In both cases we are left to wonder what would have happened had it not been for this one tragic event in their childhood.
 What would The Master and Callisto have been?
 Would the Master have been like the Doctor a heroic renegade Time Lord?
 Would Callisto have been sweet and innocent like Gabrielle?
-We are left to wonder what they could have been throughout the series, but in the end we do see that there is some good in them as Callisto becomes an Angel and ultimately saves Xena and Gabrielle’s souls whilst The Master at the end of Davies’ time sacrifices himself to save The Doctor.
+At the end of their story arcs we do see that there is some good in them after all, as Callisto becomes an Angel and ultimately saves Xena and Gabrielle’s souls whilst The Master at the end of Davies’ time sacrifices himself to save The Doctor.

 Both The Master and Callisto even utter the line “You Made Me” to the people whom they blame for sending them down their dark path.
 In Callisto’s case to Xena who burned her family, in The Masters to Rassilon who implanted the drumming in his head.